caperavensoftware/pragma-views/developer-notes/template-parser.md

 Note that it only produces html, what you do with that is up to you.
 If your intent is to embed that html in your current screen I reconmend using the dynamic view loader as it will help you manage the data context and bindings.

+## What gets generated
+If you want to see what get's generated please look at the template parser constants file.

 ## Usage
 `const html = this.templateParser.parse(templateJson)`